-When people refer to Internet Speed, they are usually referring to the speed of their Internet connection.
-The speed of an Internet connection is usually categorised by three things,
+When people refer to 'Internet Speed', they are usually referring to the speed of their Internet connection.
+The speed of an Internet connection is usually categorised by it's:

 Latency: A ping test is an online utility that uses the Internet Control Message Protocol (ICMP) to send a Echo Request packet on a IP computer network.
 The echo request (ping) can be sent to any online server/host, the time is takes for a Echo Reply is measured in milliseconds (ms) and is referred to as the latency of an Internet connection.
 The lower the latency - in milliseconds (ms) - the better.
 The latency of an Internet connection signifies the quality of the connection, and is vital for some online services: such as online gaming.
 What number is low latency?
 0-50 ms (excellent), 51-100 (good), 101-200 (average), 200-500 (poor), and 500+ (slow).
 It is possible to have good latency (below 50 ms) and a bad download / upload speed: this is because latency refers to the quality of an Internet connection and not the bandwidth of it; that said good latency and a good download speed usually go 'hand in hand'.
 Ping utility tools can be found online and are also packaged in most operating systems and online games.